udippant/base-drafts/draft-ietf-quic-tls.md

 In order to drive the handshake, TLS depends on being able to send and receive handshake messages.
-There are two basic functions on this interface: one where QUIC requests handshake messages and one where QUIC provides handshake packets.
+There are two basic functions on this interface: one where QWIK requests handshake messages and one where QWIK provides handshake packets.

-Before starting the handshake QUIC provides TLS with the transport parameters (see {{quic_parameters}}) that it wishes to carry.
+Before starting the handshake QWIK provides TLS with the transport parameters (see {{qwik_parameters}}) that it wishes to carry.

-A QUIC client starts TLS by requesting TLS handshake octets from TLS.
+A QWIK client starts TLS by requesting TLS handshake octets from TLS.
 The client acquires handshake octets before sending its first packet.
-A QUIC server starts the process by providing TLS with the client's handshake octets.
+A QWIK server starts the process by providing TLS with the client's handshake octets.

 At any given time, the TLS stack at an endpoint will have a current sending